-Section 4.
+Section 3.
 Denial of Performance Increase.
 The university shall give notification in writing of withholding of performance increases to all employees at least fifteen (15) days prior to the employee's eligibility date.
 When the performance increase is to be withheld, the reasons therefor shall be given in writing and will be subject to "just cause" standards.
 Any grievances for denial of annual performance pay increases will be processed under Article 17 - Discipline and Discharge.
-If an annual increase is not granted on the eligibility date, the employee's eligibility date is retained no longer than eleven (11) months beyond the eligibility date.
-If the increase is subsequently granted within eleven (11) months, it shall be effective on the first of the following month and shall not be retroactive.
-(For administration of performance increases, see Article 22 - Salary Administration).

-ARTICLE 55: WORK SCHEDULES
+ARTICLE 50: WORK SCHEDULES

 Section 1.
 A work schedule is defined as the time of day and the days of the week the employee is assigned to work.
-A regular work schedule is a repeating work schedule with the same starting and stopping time, not exceeding forty (40) hours in a work week on either five 8-hour days or four-10 hour days.
-Other repeating work schedules will be agreed upon in advance by the employee and the supervisor.
+A regular work schedule is a repeating work schedule with the same starting and stopping time, not exceeding forty (40) hours in a work week on either five 8-hour days or four 10-hour days.
+Alternate work schedules are any other fixed weekly schedule not exceeding forty (40) hours in a work week and will be agreed upon in advance by the employee and the supervisor.
 A flexible work schedule is a work schedule with varying starting and/or stopping times, but which does not exceed forty (40) hours in a work week, and is agreed upon in advance by the employee and the supervisor.

-Provided, however, nothing in this Section is intended to prohibit management from changing an employee's flexible work schedule without an employee's consent where such a change is needed in the regular course of business and where the employee has been initially hired by management, or initially placed on a flexible work schedule, with the express understanding that the person hired or the employee so placed on a flexible work schedule is expected to work a flexible work schedule as a condition of his/her employment.
+Provided, however, nothing in this Section is intended to prohibit management from changing an employee's flexible work schedule without an employee's consent where such a change is needed in the regular course of business and where the employee has been initially hired by management, or initially placed on a flexible work schedule, with the express understanding that the person hired or the employee so placed on a flexible work schedule is expected to work a flexible work schedule as a condition of the employee's employment.